ObbyNote/elabftw/README.md

 **eLabFTW** is an electronic lab notebook manager for research teams.

 It lets you store and organize your research experiments easily.
 It also features a database where any kind of objects (such as antibodies, plasmids, cell lines, boxes, _etc_.) can be stored.
 It is accessed _via_ the browser.
 Several research teams can be hosted on the same installation.
 This means **eLabFTW** can be installed at the institute level and host all team members at the same place.
-This is what is done at in many research institutions around the globe.
+This is what is done in many research institutions around the globe.
 It is also a great solution for companies looking into improving the traceability and reproducibility of their processes.

 ## Features

 * Lab notebook for experiments
 * Database for lab reagents, equipment, storage, cell lines, etc...
 * Trusted timestamping
-* Blockchain timestamping
+* BFT timestamping
 * Import and export in various formats
 * Calendar to manage booking of equipment
 * Support for various scientific file formats